-From the beautiful country of Australia to the South West Four stages in Clapham Common DJ and icon Nina Las Vegas will be rocking the turntables on Saturday 24th of August.
+From the beautiful country of Australia to the South West Four stages in Clapham Common female DJ and icon Nina Las Vegas will be rocking the turntables on Saturday 24th of August.
 Half-way through her European tour, Nina uncovers the festival insights on her latest performances and what’s to come for London’s South West Four festival.

 How have your travels around Europe been so far, any English traditions your still yet to try?